 Preparing for a Baby: The Diaper Issue

-Warning: there are tons of pregnancy and baby boards where parents go and talk about preparing for a baby.
+Warning: there are tons of pregnancy and baby boards where parents talk about preparing for a baby.
 One of the pieces of advice given is to start buying diapers and setting up a stockpile.
 In fact, women will post pictures and updates of all the diapers they have purchased for the first 2 years of the babies’ life.
 This is a bad idea!
-For a few reasons don’t do this:
+For a few reasons, don’t do this:

-2. When you buy a lot of diapers you are investing in diapers.
+2. When you buy a lot of diapers, you are investing in diapers.
 That’s a pretty stupid thing to invest in.
 Why not take the money and put it in a savings account and earn a tiny bit of interest instead of buying tons and tons of diapers?